Alfonso de Portago: Death

 He and his co-driver Edmund Nelson (1916-1957) were killed on 12 May 1957 in a crash during that year's Mille Miglia, in a straight road section between Cerlongo and Guidizzolo, in the communal territory of Cavriana about 70 km from Brescia, the start and finish point of the event race.
 The wreck also claimed the lives of nine spectators, among them five children.
 Portago was apprehensive about competing in the Mille Miglia, a race he considered too dangerous, as he was concerned about the almost complete impossibility of knowing every corner (even with a navigator) and every possible road condition over 1,000 mi (1,600 km) of open public roads with very limited information on what to expect in the race.
 A tire blew on Portago's third-place Ferrari 335 S causing it to spin into the crowd lining the highway.
 He was travelling at 240 km/h.
 The 335 hurtled over a canal on the left side of the road, then veered back across the canal, causing the deaths of nine onlookers in total.
 Two of the dead children were hit by a concrete highway milestone that was ripped from the ground by Portago's car and thrown into the crowd.
 The bodies of Portago and Nelson were badly disfigured with Portago's body being found underneath his own Ferrari, severed in two.
 A photograph dubbed "The Kiss of Death" shows Portago kissing actress Linda Christian at a stop just before his fatal crash.

-As T.C.
-Browne wrote, "The inevitable happened when Alfonso [...] de Portago stopped alongside the course, ran to the fence, kissed Linda Christian, ran back to his Ferrari and drove on to his destiny, killing himself, his co-driver, 10 spectators, and the Mille Miglia".

 Once Portago commented, "I won't die in an accident.
 I'll die of old age or be executed in some gross miscarriage of justice".
 Nelson countered this assertion, saying Portago would not live to be 30.
 According to Nelson, "every time Portago comes in from a race the front of his car is wrinkled where he has been nudging people out of the way at 130 mph (210 km/h)".